PatProMath/day-6-exercises/README.md

 # Reeborg's World

-This day's exercises are done using the code learning platform, Reeborg's World.
+This day's exercises are done using the code learning tool, Reeborg's World.
 There are various challenges that to attempt.
 The aim was to acclimatize to the use of functions, for and while loops by using them get Karel the Robot through some scenarios.
 Some did tease the mind, but they are fun to attempt.

 Website is at: [Reeborg's World](https://reeborg.ca/reeborg.html)